Welcome to the Finnish Railway Museum!

 The Finnish Railway Museum is a National Responsibility Museum in railway heritage.
 The museum is located in Hyvinkää about 60 kilometres from the Finnish capital, Helsinki.
 The museum presents the history of Finnish railways in an authentic railway station and depot area of the Hyvinkää – Hanko Railway.

 Hyvinkää – Hanko Railway was the first private railway line in Finland, built in the beginning of 1870s.
-It connected the southernmost Finnish port, Hanko, with the capitals of Finland and Russia, Helsinki and St. Petersburgh.
+It connected the southernmost Finnish port, Hanko, with the capitals of Finland and Russia, Helsinki and St. Petersburg.
 Most of the buildings at the museum area date back to the first eras of this railway.

 Museum’s exhibitions are divided into several different buildings.
 The museum has three exhibition halls, an engine shed, a station and barracks, a former home for railway workers.
 The basic exhibition presents locomotives and rolling stock from different eras of the Finnish railways.